christophschwaerzler/GPSCO/README.md

 ![Code](https://github.com/christophschwaerzler/GPSCO/assets/151140591/058534f5-c5ef-49ca-9110-84dd6a31d0d9)

 typically checks whether the timer is started first and afterwards whether the timer is stopped.
-This means, that the stopping of the timer is slightly delayed versus the starting (plus an integer number of seconds).
-With the above setup I could not only proove my feeling, but also quantify the effect.
-This allows for correcting the results, leading to a significantly improved precision for shorter measurement times.
+This means, that stopping the timer is slightly delayed versus starting (plus an integer number of seconds).
+With the above setup I could not only produce proove, but also quantify this effect.
+This allows for numerically correcting the results, leading to a significantly improved precision for shorter measurement times.

+The following graph gives measured frequencies for a variety of measurement times.
+The blue dots represent the raw data without adjustment and the red dots give the calculated values after applying the adjustments.
+Whereas there is not a big difference between the two values for measuremt times of about 20 seconds and longer, it is very obvious that for shorter measurement times the adjustment significantly improves the precision.

 [1] http://www.arrl.org/files/file/QEX_Next_Issue/2015/Jul-Aug_2015/Marcus.pdf

 [2] http://roland.cordesses.free.fr/GPS_Si2cor.html

 [3] https://github.com/erikkaashoek/Arduino_SI5351_GPSDO

 [4] https://www.eevblog.com/forum/projects/cheap-chinese-ocxo-frequency-reference-modules/